 Krakow, Poland… Fall 1943 – In 1943, Miroslawa Przebindowska was fourteen years old and lived with her mother, Helena, and her sister, Urszula, in a two-room apartment in Krakow, Poland.
-In the fall of 1943, Mirolsawa’s aunt, Salomea Kowalczyk, brought to their apartment a very ill Jewish teenage girl, Anna Allerhand.
+In the fall of 1943, Mirolsawa’s aunt, Salomea Kowalczyk, brought a very ill Jewish teenage girl, Anna Allerhand, to their apartment.
 Salomea asked them to hide the girl for a few days until false papers could be obtained.

 Salomea, who had three sons, had been hiding Anna in a shed on the outskirts of Krakow.
 She was unable to keep the girl as she was afraid of being denounced, which is why she turned to Helena and her daughters.
 The terrible conditions in the shed, where Anna was hiding, and the worsening weather contributed to the deterioration of Anna’s health.

 The streets of Krakow continued to see enforced police hours, frequent raids, and unannounced visits by the Germans.
-The family was able to secure false baptism papers for Anna from a priest who was a family friend.
+The family secured false baptism papers for Anna from a priest who was a family friend.
 Anna’s name was changed to Maria “Marysia” Malinowska.
 Anna stayed with Miroslawa and her family until the end of the war.

 There were a number of close calls, including one where Anna and the sisters had to convince Nazi officers that they were all Polish Catholic girls.

 After the war, Anna was reunited with her brother, Alexander, who was on Schindler’s list, her sister, Roza, who was hidden by a Polish farm family, and her father who was a Polish POW.
 From Anna’s immediate family, only her mother died.
 The sisters left for Israel in 1945 and were joined by their father and brother later.